PeterZG/Vanilla-JS-Qanda/README.md

 #### 2.6.3.
 Push Notifications
 * Users can receive push notifications when a user they watch posts a thread.
 To know whether someone or not has posted a thread, you must "poll" the server (i.e. intermittent requests, maybe every second, that check the state).
 You can implement this either via browser's built in notification APIs or through your own custom built notifications/popups.
 The notifications are not required to exist outside of the webpage.

-*This part I can research online to implement, and there are plenty of resources available.*
+*This part can research online to implement, and there are plenty of resources available.*

 ### 2.7.
 Milestone 7 - Very Challenge Components (`advanced *= 2`)